Starwarsfan2099/starwarsfan2099.github.io/_posts/2026-02-07-Curta-Type-I.md

 ![Manuals](/public/2026-02-07/manuals.jpg){:.shadow}{:.center}{: width="6000" height="4000"}{:style="max-width: 80%;"}

 One is a promotional leaflet and information packet for the device.
-It shows how to hold it, goes over the machines advantages, and has some example calculations to get the user started.
+It shows how to hold it, goes over the machine's advantages, and has some example calculations to get the user started.

 ![Generic manual](/public/2026-02-07/manual_1.jpg){:.shadow}{:.center}{: width="6000" height="4000"}{:style="max-width: 80%;"}